 - Column Pre-Selection

-RDBMS table data to be protected can be vertically filtered during extraction through SQL WHERE clauses that extract and pass in only those columns requiring FieldShield or SortCL protection.
+RDBMS table data to be protected can be vertically filtered during extraction through SQL SELECT WHERE clauses that extract and pass in only those columns requiring FieldShield or SortCL protection.

 - Target-Phase Specification